GijsM/MusicBoxes/README.md

 This project is all about music. in fact, making your own music.
 Craft your very own Music Box© and create music alone, or with your friends.

-MAKE SURE YOUR MUSIC IS ON IN SETTINGS this plugin works with the music slider in the settings, not noteblocks & music
+MAKE SURE YOUR MUSIC IS ON IN SETTINGS
+This plugin works with the Music slider in the settings, not noteblocks & music

 ## Theme